 If you want to win this knife, you must Register for a free account, and leave a comment on our official contest thread (here)

 The X-1 Microflip is designed by Allen Elishewitz.
-Allen restores (and uses) manual milling machines for fun, and Hogue VP Jim Bruhns has an engineering background himself.
+Allen restores (and uses) manual milling machines for fun, and Hogue Managing Owner Jim Bruhns has an engineering background and is a holder of several patents himself.
 There is quite a bit of engineering in this diminutive package.

 According to Hogue, some of the highlights “under the hood” are: